biotuba/MyNote/EnglishWords.md

   a serious competition between two teams

 * region(n)
   in a/the region
   the asia pacific region

 * representitive(n)
-  represet
+  represent
   customer representitive

 * retailer(n)